-Windows 10 Update Assistant: Get the May 2020 Update today!
+Windows 10 Update Assistant: Upgrade to October 2020 Update today!

-On May 27th, 2020, Microsoft began distributing the May 2020 Update for Windows 10 through Windows Update and via the Media Creation Tool.
-The update, also known as Windows 10 version 2004 or 20H1, is also available through the Windows 10 Update Assistant.
-Not all systems receive it at once through Windows Update, because Microsoft rolls it out gradually.
-If you don't want to wait, you can use the Windows 10 Update Assistant and get the May 2020 Update right now.
+On October 20, 2020, Microsoft began distributing the October 2020 Update for Windows 10 through Windows Update and the Media Creation Tool.
+The update, also known as Windows 10 version 2009 or 20H2, is also available through the Windows 10 Update Assistant - a small file that acts as an upgrade wizard.
+Not all systems receive it at once through Windows Update because Microsoft rolls it out gradually.
+If you don't want to wait, you can use the Windows 10 Update Assistant and upgrade to October 2020 Update right now.
 Here's how:

-How to get the May 2020 Update using the Windows 10 Update Assistant
+Upgrade Windows 10 to October 2020 Update with the Windows 10 Update Assistant

-To get the May 2020 Update, open your favorite web browser and go to Download Windows 10.
-At the top, there is a section called "Windows 10 May 2020 Update" and a large Update now button.
+To upgrade Windows 10 to October 2020 Update, open your favorite web browser, and go to Download Windows 10.
+There is a section called "Windows 10 October 2020 Update" and an Update now button at the top.
 Click or tap on it.

-This action triggers the download of a small 5.96 MB executable file called Windows10Upgrade9252.exe.
+This action triggers the download of a small 5.92 MB executable file called Windows10Upgrade9252.exe.
 Save it somewhere on your Windows 10 computer or device.
-Any location is fine.
+Any location is okay.
 Then, go to where you saved the file and double-click or double-tap on it.

-A UAC prompt is shown, where you must confirm that you want to run the Windows 10 Update Assistant by pressing Yes.
+A UAC prompt pops up next, where you must confirm that you want to run the Windows 10 Update Assistant by pressing Yes.

 The Windows 10 Update Assistant loads and tells you whether you are running the latest version of Windows 10.
-As you want to install the May 2020 Update, you probably do not have the latest version.
+Since you want to install the October 2020 Update, you probably do not have the latest version.
 You should see something similar to the image below, letting you know that "[...]
 This PC is currently not running the latest and most secure version of Windows 10.
-This PC is running version 1909.
-The latest version is 2004."
+This PC is running version...
+The latest version is 2009."

-Your PC should meet all the requirements for installing the May 2020 Update because you already have Windows 10.
+Before continuing, you should check that you have at least 10-12 GB of free space on your Windows 10 partition.
+Your PC should also meet all the requirements for installing the October 2020 Update because you already have Windows 10.
 The Windows 10 Update Assistant automatically starts the download of the latest update in a couple of seconds.
 If you are in a hurry, you can also start it manually by clicking or tapping Next.

-Windows 10 Update Assistant begins downloading all the files required to install the May 2020 Update.
+The upgrade assistant for Windows 10 begins downloading all the files required to install the October 2020 Update.
 As this is a relatively large update, it takes a while until everything is downloaded.
 If you use a laptop or a tablet, make sure that its power cord is plugged in.
 Then grab yourself a cup of coffee or tea and relax.
-You can see the progress displayed as a percentage, like in the screenshot below.
+You can see the download progress displayed as a percentage, like in the screenshot below.

 This part of the Windows 10 update process can take up to 90 minutes to finish.
 Unfortunately, a clean installation of the latest update is somewhat faster.
 However, you don't get to keep all your apps, files, and settings, as you do during the update.